StatCan/cae-eac/docs/en/ExtVirtualMachines.md

 3. Do not share your password with others.

 ## Frequently Asked Questions (FAQ)
-1. I can not see any virutal machines?\
+1. I can not see any virtual machines?\
     Please use the DAS portal Help button to [Contact Us](ContactUs.md) and submit a request for a virtual machine.
 2. I have forgotten my ext.statcan.ca password?\
     Please use the DAS portal Help button to [Contact Us](ContactUs.md) and submit a request for assitance.